 In the memory, there are other children with me, and we are not happy.
 This face is a sort of rabboni(?), or ‘teacher.’
 The thing is, it was an emotions-based teacher, if that makes any sense.
 It tied lessons to emotions, but they were always negative emotions.
 Lots of fear-turned-anger, and anger that we were instructed to suppress.
 To be truthful, all of my life I have been very timid.
 I am not a small guy, but I have always been very passive and even fearful.
 But holy shit, it takes very little to get me angry and when I get angry I go from zero to rage.
 And it’s usually over stupid things, like stubbing my toe.
 I once burned a coffee table because I stubbed my toe on it.
 I stabbed a kitchen cupboard to splinters with a butcher knife because I banged my head on it.
 I have destroyed a lot of things just because they pissed me off in some way or another.
 If I had money, I would go through electronic devices like cell phones and laptops on a weekly basis.
 I have come so close to smashing these items and have had to reign in my rage by saying “You’ll only have to buy a new one!” and that… GOD, that pisses me off.
 I have lost it on more than one occasion and destroyed mice and keyboards, but laptops… you can’t smash ANY part of them.
 Or cell phones.
 Frustrating.

 I have been carefully restrained to never release this sort of anger on living beings.
 In my entire life, I have only been in two physical altercations.
 The first was out of an obligation to protect my sister.
 When we were children, there were a couple of bullies that lived down the hill from us.
-She and her friend were riding their bikes, and I was riding my skateboard down the hill (I was too afraid to ride it standing like a big boy, so I sat on it to ride it down the steep hill).
+She and her friend were riding their bikes, and I was riding my skateboard down the hill.
+(I was too afraid to ride it standing like a big boy, so I sat on it to ride it down the steep hill.
+Give me a break, I was 6 and it was a steep, bumpy hill.)
 The bullies were chasing my sister on their bikes, so I threw a rock at one and hit him in the middle of his back.
 They left my sister and her friend and turned around to come after me.
 I stood my ground, and when the first one got close enough, I pushed him off his bike.
 Oh, the look of surprised anger in his face!
 Before he could move, I swung a tiny fist and smacked it across his face.
 His head swung sideways and then turned back to me, now red with rage.

 I learned a lesson that day: Keep swinging.
 I should have.
 Instead, I just stood there like a dope and awaited his retort, which was a much bigger fist right across my nose.
 The blood came fast, and I ran home screaming.
 I remember even though I had lost the fight, my father was so proud of me for standing up for myself.
 I think he had started to fear that I was going to always be a weakling.